Lawn & Garden

 3. The sample size should be about 2-3 cups.

-4. Place sample in a tightly sealed container or bag (clean).
-Label the container or bag with a sample name/number that matches what you put on the request sheet.
+4. Place the sample in a secure container such as a clean plastic tub or sealable plastic bag.
+Label the container with a sample name or number that matches what you put on the request sheet.

 5. Enclose a check payable to the University of Minnesota for all services requested.
 Do NOT send cash - we cannot be responsible for cash sent through the mail.
 You may also pay with a credit card.
 Scroll down for prices.